 While January is typically a time for knuckling down after a season of frivolity, mid-year ushers in some freedom.
 Making time to focus on something you really enjoy provides contentment and can help to ease stress.
 Take note of when you last felt joy and go from there.

 Renew, reset and refresh

-Once you have your mid-year resolutions firmed up in your diary, it’s a good idea to plot in activities, dates and reminders to help keep you on track.
-For example, if one of your mid-year resolutions was to see more art – pop that upcoming exhibition into your mid-year diary to help yourself commit.
+Once you have your mid-year resolutions firmed up in your planner, it’s a good idea to plot in activities, dates and reminders to help keep you on track.
+For example, if one of your mid-year resolutions was to see more art – pop that upcoming exhibition into your mid-year planner to help yourself commit.

 Ready to make the most of summer and start anew?
-Take a look at our range of mid-year diaries.
+Take a look at our range of mid-year planners.